 Of course, doubts are many about the resurrection.
 Professor Lampe, who was the Regis Professor of Divinity at Oxford some years ago said, "We clearly cannot expect to be raised in our fleshly bodies, and our resurrection from death which will not be physical, cannot be different in kind from Jesus."
-For the Professor to say that because he cannot believe in his own resurrection he therefore cannot believe in Christ's, is a rather strange piece of inverted reasoning, especially as Christ's resurrection has a historical basis.
+For the Professor to say that he cannot believe in his own resurrection because cannot believe in Christ's, is a rather strange piece of inverted reasoning, especially as Christ's resurrection has a historical basis.
 In fact, if Jesus did not rise physically then the Christian faith is worthless.
 We might as well walk away from it as a joke.
-There is little point talking about spiritual resurrections when the clear teaching of the Bible is for the physical resurrection of Christ and of those who follow him.
-So, if Christ didn't rise from the dead on the first Easter morning then our faith is worthless.
+There is little point talking about spiritual resurrections when the clear teaching of the Bible is for the physical resurrection of Christ and of those who believe in him.
+So, if Christ didn't rise from the dead on the first Easter morning then the Christian faith is worthless.

 "It is a very strange fact, as strange as strange can be, that whatever Miss T. eats turns into Miss T." Actually it is something more than strange, it is miraculous.
 The growth of a human being from the minutest speck, steadily growing according to a regular pattern without any guidance from anything outside, is something more than remarkable.
 Yet, it is so common and ordinary we rarely consider how extraordinary our life really is.
 God is the author and power of life.
 He brings it about, and it is well within the ability of the author of our nature to raise us after death, even though we cannot see how such is possible.